 What is the required International Degree Verification process?

 Students who choose to attend USC should be aware that the USC Office of Degree Progress requires verification of international bachelor’s degrees from the International Education Research Foundation (IERF).

 Students complete this process after admission to the program.

 Detailed information about IERF services, including application forms, fees, and required documents are available at www.ierf.org/usc.

-Please contact Degree Progress firstname.lastname@example.org, 213.740.7070 if you have any questions, or need more information regarding prior degree verification.
+Please contact Degree Progress firstname.lastname@example.org, 213.740.7070 if you need more information regarding prior degree verification.

 Does USC provide answers to other Frequently Asked Questions about admissions for an International Student?

 The Graduate Admissions Office website, https://gradadm.usc.edu/, is an amazing resource for international applicants and students to help address frequently asked questions and concerns.
 Visit their FAQ page for international students!